depositar/ckanext-data-depositario/doc_en/user-guide.rst

     By default, the only required field on this page is the title.
 However, it is good practice to include, at the minimum, a short description and, if possible, the license information.
-You should ensure that you choose the correct organization for the dataset, since at present, this cannot be changed later.
+You should ensure that you choose the correct project for the dataset, since at present, this cannot be changed later.
 You can edit or add to the other fields later.

 **Step 3**.
 When you have filled in the information on this page, select the "Next: Add